fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 }
 ```

-If you're website is built on top of a CMS or just stores content in a database you'll likely have some sort of solution for storing translations in the database in addition to the locally stored translations of the interface.
+If your website is built on top of a CMS or just stores content in a database you'll likely have some sort of solution for storing translations in the database in addition to the locally stored translations of the interface.

 To access the translations conveniently the example app defines the `useTranslation` custom hook: